MacLemon/CongressChecklist/README.md

 	- make note of the filesystem used so you know if they will work on the system of the person you want to exchange data with.
 (FAT32 is a safe bet to work everywhere.)
 	- Mac: NTFS, ZFS, Ext can be read, but not written to without 3rd party software.
 FAT, ExFAT, HFS+(J), HFSX are fine for current OS X versions.
 - Ethernet cords (Cat5e) of multiple lengths.
 Maybe have a spare to tether a friend.
-	- USB Ethernet adapter, if your device needs one (for example thin notebooks)
+	- USB/Thunderbolt to Ethernet adapter, if your device needs one (for example thin notebooks)
 - Cat5 o'nine tails
 - Torch (Have spare batteries or rechargeables and a matching charger that works with 230V≈ @50Hz)
 - LED throwies